 - Mothers with babies less than 12 months old are encouraged to bring their baby with them.

 In the Mother-Baby Day Hospital and Perinatal Outpatient Program, we want all babies, pregnant women, and mothers to be protected and supported.
-We ask that mothers follow the recommended schedule of vaccinations for their child, as put forth by the American Academy of Pediatrics and the CDC.
+We ask that mothers follow the recommended schedule of vaccinations for their child ages 3 months to 12 months, as put forth by the American Academy of Pediatrics and the CDC.
 Review the recommended schedule.